ubern-mia/MIALab/docs/installation.rst

 .. role:: bash(code)
    :language: bash

-To start with the installation, download the `Anaconda installer <https://www.anaconda.com/distribution/>`_ for your operating system and Python 3.7.
+To start with the installation, download the `Anaconda installer <https://www.anaconda.com/distribution/>`_ for your operating system with Python >= 3.8.

 .. _installation_initial_steps_label: